U.S. flag

 • Mendeley Data: A data index and open research data repository from publisher Elsevier where users can search across research data from 2000+ generalist and domain-specific repositories.

-• Filter results by date range, data type, source type (article or data repository), and source.
+• Filter results by date range, data type, source type (article or data repository), source, and funder.

 Generalist Repositories